uzkent/WikiSatNet/README.md

 ```
 Once we created the csv file for training and validation steps, we save it into the *data* directory.

-The authors of the fMoW dataset achieves **67.1** classification accuracy using the temporal views with the DenseNet121 model pre-trained on ImageNet.
-On the other hand, we achieve **71.5** classification accuracy by using the model pre-trained on WikiSatNet with image to text matching.
+Using DenseNet121 model pre-trained on ImageNet we achieve **68.7** classification accuracy on the temporal views.
+On the other hand, we achieve **73.1** classification accuracy by using the model pre-trained on WikiSatNet with image to text matching.
 To perform transfer learning on the fMoW dataset, you can use the following commands:
 ```
-  python transfer_learning.py --lr 1e-4 --cv_dir {path} --batch_size 128 --load {path_to_checkpoints}
+  python transfer_learning.py --lr 1e-4 --cv_dir {path} --batch_size 128 --load {path_to_checkpoints} --train_csv {path} --val_csv {path}
 ```

 More details to be posted soon.